sixty-north/cosmic-ray/docs/quickstart.rst

 In this case we're passing the ``--verbose`` flag to the ``exec`` command so that you can see what Cosmic Ray is doing.
 If everything goes as expected, the ``cr-report`` command will report a 0% survival rate.

+For an example which has a non-zero survival rate, see :ref:`examples-adam`